Gas strut mounting positions

 Mounting: Practical Application

-Our engineers advise that when positioning, allow 10mm of unused stroke.
-This is because this will allow for the stack up of manufacturing tolerances in the application, preventing “bottoming out” before the lid is fully closed.
+Camloc’s preference when positioning is to allow 10mm of unused stroke.
+The reason for this is to allow for the stack up of manufacturing tolerances in the application, preventing “bottoming out” before the lid is fully closed.

 10mm of unused stroke example.